outpaddling/desktop-installer/README.md

 installer first, such as [GhostBSD](https://ghostbsd.org) or [Debian GNU/Linux](https://debian.org).

+The primary goal of desktop-installer is not to make BSD accessible to Unix beginners, but to make deployment much more efficient for experienced Unix users.
+This makes it feasible for systems managers to run BSD on on a large numbers of desktop machines in an office or computer lab, even where hardware is variable, and hence cloning is not a good option.
+It also allows users to overcome the limitations of more NOOB-friendly systems like GhostBSD, which supports a limited number of desktop environments CPU architectures, and Ubuntu, which requires a lot of RAM and disk space.

 ## Design principles

 Desktop-installer is strictly a configuration tool, i.e. a convenient user